 Slight plastic smell

-During our tests, we found it to perform just as well as our other favorites, with its quilted lining ensuring that the floor beneath the pad stays dry, even after multiple cups of liquid have been spilled.
+During our tests in our NY lab and in a real home, we found the Four Paws pads to perform just as well as our other favorites, with the quilted lining ensuring that the floor beneath the pad stays dry, even after multiple cups of liquid have been spilled.
 The Wee-Wee Gigantic Pads have a generous paper margin, so you won't get your fingers wet, and the extra surface area helped the Wee-Wee soak up 5 cups of liquid without ever feeling waterlogged.

 Highly rated performance at a budget price